tim-smart/elemental/packages/nucleus/README.md

 # nucleus

-An atomic state management library for dart.
+An atomic dependency and state management toolkit.

 ## Design goals